 C&I offers M.A.Ed. programs in Curriculum and Instruction that include concentrations in Elementary Education, Secondary Education; Special Education, and English as a Second Language (ESL)/ Bilingual Education.

-EPPL offers M.Ed. programs in PK-12 Educational Leadership and Higher Education Administration; doctoral programs with concentrations in K-12 Leadership, Higher Education Administration, Curriculum & Learning Design, Executive K-12 Administration, Executive Gifted Education, Executive Higher Education, and Executive K-12 International Schools.
+EPPL offers M.Ed. programs in Educational Leadership with concentrations in PK-12 Administration and Higher Education Administration; doctoral programs with concentrations in K-12 Leadership, Higher Education Administration, Curriculum & Learning Design, Gifted Education, Executive K-12 Administration, Executive Higher Education, Executive Gifted Education, and Executive International School Leadership.

 SPACE offers M.Ed. programs in Counseling - School and Clinical Mental Health (with specializations in Addictions, Couples, Marriage & Family, & Military/Veterans); School Psychology with M.Ed. and Ed.S. options; and a Ph.D. program in Counselor Education.
 In addition, graduate students can pursue an online M.Ed. in Clinical Mental Health Counseling, Clinical Mental Health & Military Veterans Counseling, and School Counseling.

 Master’s degree programs in the School of Education are designed for students who wish to pursue systematic professional study in education beyond the bachelor’s degree.
 Both a Master of Arts in Education degree and a Master of Education degree are awarded.

 The Master of Education degree is awarded upon successful completion of programs in Counseling, Higher Education, K-12 Leadership, and School Psychology.

 The Master of Arts in Education degree is awarded upon successful completion of programs in Teacher Education.